what are promoted tweets + how do they work?

 a little unfounded data

 According to this excellent article put forth by Greg Sterling at Search Engine Land, Dick Costolo the COO of Twitter says the site has “huge” search volume while citing no specific numbers.
 Hmm, where’d you pull that one from Mr. Costolo?
 According to comScore’s search rankings list in this same article, Twitter didn’t make the cut meaning either comScore is reporting inaccurate information or Twitter is putting out some inaccurate information.
 We think we’ll side with comScore on this one.

 Promoted Tweets could present excellent opportunities depending on the strategy you wish to employ.
 If you’re looking to increase sales directly from Twitter, you should probably think very hard about that idea again.
 On the other hand, if you’re looking to improve your business’s reputation or promote a new product, sale, or event that already has some traction in terms of awareness on Twitter, Promoted Tweets could be an excellent tool in furthering this promotion or improving your reputation.
 It will be up to you to decide how effective Promoted Tweets has on your performance though.

-If you have some experiences with Promoted Tweets and think I’m completely wrong, agree with me, or just want to let your voice be heard, I urge you tell us via the comments section of this post.
+If you have some experiences with Promoted Tweets and think we’re completely wrong, agree with us, or just want to let your voice be heard, we urge you tell us via the comments section of this post.